 That brings us to the usage of vaginal moisturizers.
 You can use a vaginal moisturizer to restore moisture in the vagina.
 It is vital to help bring your vaginal tissue to health after chemotherapy and radiation.
 Some of the best ingredients in a good vaginal moisturizer are Vitamin E, Aloe Vera, Lavender Oil, Shae Butter and Coconut Oil.
 These components can have wonderful soothing benefits to a sensitive area that has been damaged by harsh chemicals and lack of hormones.

 What is in a vaginal moisturizer is important but what is not in it is also of equal importance.
 Here is a list of some of the things you want to avoid in a vaginal moisturizer:

 - Propylene Glycol

-Read labels carefully and when in doubt, ask the manufacturer.
-A company that cares about your health and wellbeing will be glad to talk to you about your concerns and help you through an overall uncomfortable situation.
-For more information, you can contact companies such as Bring On The Magic LLC who specialize in all natural vaginal moisturizers that contain mostly organic ingredients.
+Read labels carefully and when in doubt, ask the manufacturer or your pharmacist.
+A company that cares about your health and well-being will be glad to talk to you about your concerns and help you through an overall uncomfortable situation.
+For more information, you can contact Bring On The Magic LLC which specializes in all natural vaginal moisturizers that contain mostly organic ingredients.